quantumsnowball/waylandmap/README.md

 ## Install as Linux system services

 After writing your config file and test running it without problem, your can install the program as a system services.
-This should w automatically start the keymapper when you login.
+This should automatically start the keymapper everytime when you login.
+You may use `systemctl/waylandmap.service` as a template to edit the services file, and then install the service as follows:

 ```
-TODO
+sudo cp systemctl/waylandmap.service /etc/systemd/system/
+sudo systemctl enable waylandmap.service
 ```